 In March of 2012, I was elected to the Board of Governors for the National Broadcasting Society, for which I am currently the faculty advisor of the Central Michigan University chapter.
 I am also the webmaster for the NBS national organization.
 Our 2019 convention will be held in one of the top-ten media markets in the country, but that's all I can say (for now).

-Outside of school, I am a home-studio musician, and have been active in vocal performance since the elementary school.
-Since then, I've done one opera, many comic operas, musicals, the occasional dramatic stageplay, and have been fortunate enough to be part of two different bands.
+Outside of school, I am a home-studio musician, and have been singing pretty much since I learned to talk.
+Over the years, I've done one opera (Carmen), many comic operas (Gilbert & Sullivan), musicals, the occasional dramatic stageplay, and have been fortunate enough to be part of two different bands.
 Most recently, I was as a vocalist with a folk/rock band, "Bob Stewart and Friends" down in Athens, Ohio.
 I also run my own small weblishing company, called The CyberSinger's Cafe' (or CSC for short), and have since 1995.
 Originally specializing in non-profit arts organizations, CSC now handles web-design for a wide variety of small, local businesses and organizations.

 For many years, I ran a MUD called Aurealan Realms, which I inherited from its creator (James Rhone, aka Vall) in November of 1997.
 The MUD was shut down in January of 2012.
 By and large, the world has moved on from text-based online roleplaying to graphic roleplaying, so there was no reason to leave it running any longer.
 The MUD was the laboratory (or sorts) for my dissertation, and it will always have a warm spot in my heart, thanks to the many friends I made during its active years.
 Additionally, the writing on the MUD, done by a wide variety of very talented artists over the years, was some of the best I'd ever seen in this venue.
-In Fall of 2017, as a test site to help a former player start up his own ARMUD, I places Aurealan Realms back online, this time under its original name of Realms of Aurealis.
+In Fall of 2017, as a test site to help a former player start up his own ARMUD, I placed the MUD online once more, this time under its original name of Realms of Aurealis.
 The website is www.realmsofaurealis.com and the MUD itself is online at realmsofaurealis.com:4000

 My friend Jamie Breckenridge and I created a virtual memorial to one of the best friends either of us have ever had, Michael "Big Daddy Pi" Pyorala.
 I visit the site every day to make sure no one has defaced it, polluted the guestbook with spam ads, and to otherwise ensure it is as pristine and peaceful as it was the day we created it.
 Rest in peace, Pi.
 We still miss you, every single day.

-My primary area of study is Massively Multiplayer Online Role-Playing Games.
-I am currently playing both Diablo III and Secret World: Legends on my own, as well as a weekly gaming session with my friend Dark Lu on Final Fantasy XIV.
+I am, and ever have been, a role-playing gamer, both online and off.
+I am currently playing Diablo III as a solo-game, and have a weekly gaming session with my friend Dark Lu on Final Fantasy XIV.
 My first MMO love, City of Heroes, was closed down at the end of November, 2012.
 I am looking forward to one of the "spiritual successors" of CoH, City of Titans, which is currently scheduled to open in November of 2015.
 I have also joined a research co-hort studying Second Life, and have built a virtual lounge for SoR Radio (below), although we broadcast live from Club Carnage every Thursday night.
 One of the continuing draws of these MMOs (for me) is that I am able, through the marvel of modern technology, to play with many old friends, as well as many new friends made through the game, all across the continent.

 From 2007 to 2010, I was a part of a streaming radio station, now closed down, called w00t Radio which catered to the players of MMORPGs.
 I started as a DJ, doing two shows there, and eventually rising to become the Station Manager, working with my good friend Michael "DJ Jester" Theis.
 My primary show was the Theatre of the Mind, which featured a wide variety of film and television soundtracks and scores, spanning several decades.
 As with all things, however, Michael decided to call it quits, and as much as I miss the station, I agree that it was time.

 In June of 1998, I started Prof J's Movie Reviews, but retired it in May of 2006.
 The reviews are still there, however, and someday I may return to reviewing.
 In 2016, however, with two friends, I restarted my foray into reviewing as a podcast entitled "Two Geeks and a G.I.T." (the G.I.T. stands for "Geek-in-Training"), which lives at www.twogeeksandagit.com.
-We're currently headed for our 100th film reviewed since we began (in May of this year) and have established a growing, loyal subscriber base.
+We currently have over 100 films reviewed since we began and have established a growing, loyal subscriber base.
 You can also subscribe to this podcast on iTunes and stitcher.com as well!